Colonial Penn $9.95 Life Insurance Review (2025 Update)

 But for 90% of consumers, it’s not a smart purchase.

-If you’re age 50–85 and in average or even poor health, you likely qualify for a better plan.
-Talk to a broker who works with multiple carriers and can help you compare apples-to-apples.
+If you’re age 50–85 and even have rocky health, you likely still qualify for a better plan.
+Talk to a life insurance broker who works with a good dozen carriers or more.
+Let them help you compare apples-to-apples.
+The most important part of any life insurance policy is the “black and white” on the page combined with real affordability.
+Especially for those seniors on a fixed income.